Managing noise from intruder alarms

 - Ensure that detailed instructions are provided about operation and maintenance of the alarm system.

-- Test the alarm soon after purchase to ensure that it complies with the time limits specified in Table 1.
+- Test the alarm soon after purchase to ensure that it complies with the specified time limits.

 - Check that the system and installation are covered by warranty.

 - Follow the instructions about proper system maintenance, and ensure that the alarm is properly maintained.
 This is particularly relevant when the vehicle or building is left unattended for long periods.

 - Check the proper procedures for disarming and setting the alarm so that it does not sound unnecessarily.

 The alarm system should be installed according to the relevant Australian Standard.